Fresno Grizzlies Game Notes vs Visalia

 - Fresno Grizzlies Game Notes vs Visalia - Fresno Grizzlies

-- Storm Rally In Late Innings To Snap Giants Win Streak - San Jose Giants
+- Record Night For Giants In 19-1 Rout Of Storm - San Jose Giants

+- Ordonez's Walk-Off Single Caps Off Fresno's 7-6 Comeback Win Over Visalia - Fresno Grizzlies

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.